SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.75_dc3d3ce.md

 <table>
 	<thead>
 		<tr>
 			<th> **`sap.m.InitialPagePattern`** We have introduced the initial page floorplan as a Demo Kit sample.
 The floorplan allows users to navigate to a single object to view or edit it.
 The interaction point on the screen is a single input field and it relies on assisted input to direct the user to the object in as few steps as possible \(using features such as value help and live search\).
-For more information, see the [SAP Fiori Design Guidelines](https://experience.sap.com/fiori-design-web/initial-page-floorplan/)and the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.InitialPagePattern/sample/sap.m.sample.InitialPagePattern). </th>
+For more information, see the [CardSAP Fiori Design Guidelines](https://experience.sap.com/fiori-design-web/initial-page-floorplan/)and the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.InitialPagePattern/sample/sap.m.sample.InitialPagePattern). </th>
 		<tr>
 			<td>**`sap.m.MessageBox`**We have introduced a new `emphasizedAction` property.
 This allows developers to specify which button in the dialog will receive the type `Emphasized`.
 If `emphasizedAction` is empty with no actions provided, the default value applies.
 For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.MessageBox) and the [Samples](https://openui5.hana.ondemand.com/#/entity/sap.m.MessageBox).</td>
 			<td>**`sap.m.ObjectStatus`**We have enhanced the `sap.ui.core.IndicationColor` palette.
 Three new colors were added to the palette as numbers 6, 7, and 8.
 These colors enable developers to represent statuses that don't require a meaning in the sense of good-bad, but should be visually distinguishable.
 For example, statuses such as Updated, New, or Active.
 For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.ObjectStatus) and the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.ObjectStatus/sample/sap.m.sample.ObjectStatus).</td>